PostgreSQL Database Management and Usage

 Replace your_table_name

-with the desired index name.
+for the index name.

 Query Optimization